duzun/P2PEG/README.md

 Before using the instance of `P2PEG` class, it is a good idea to set some properties:

-optional - Internal state file: keep it inaccessible to other users on system by `chmod 0600 p2peg.dat`
+Internal state file - optional.
+Tip: Keep it inaccessible to other users on system by `chmod 0600 p2peg.dat`

     $P2PEG->state_file = "/path/to/data/p2peg.dat";